tldr-pages/tldr/pages/common/adb-disconnect.md

 # adb disconnect

-> This command is an alias of `adb connect`.
+> This command has been moved to `adb connect`.

-- View documentation for the original command:
+- View documentation for `adb disconnect`:

 `tldr adb connect`